 Pet Travel Tips in Doha

-If you’re planning to travel by plane with your pet in the near future, The Veterinary Surgery in Doha would like to provide you with some tips that can help make the process as smooth as possible.
+If you’re planning to travel by plane with your pet in the near future, The Veterinary Surgery in Doha would like to provide you with some pet travel tips that can help make the process as smooth as possible.
 Keep in mind that relocating a pet requires a great deal of planning.
 Whether you’ll be bringing your pet into Qatar or out of Qatar, read the following tips before you travel.

 As a requirement, you must transport your pet in a carrier/kennel approved by the International Air Transport Association (IATA).
 For your convenience, The Veterinary Surgery has IATA-approved carriers available for purchase.
 Although we recommend that only one animal is in each carrier, IATA regulations state that up to two animals can share a carrier if each animal weighs less than 14 kg (30 lbs.).
 All carriers must also:

 - Be large enough to allow the animal to stand up, turn around, and sit down in

 - Have a secure locking system with pins that extend beyond the horizontal extrusions above and below the door